A Major U.S. Climate Report Is on Track to Come Out This November

 According to some of the study’s authors, there is little evidence of that happening.
 The vast majority of the federal government’s final comments about the Climate Science Special Report were standard, they say, and in line with the kind of issues raised by agencies in previous presidential administrations.

 “It appears we continue to be on track for publication at the beginning of November.
-The comments received so far have been productive comments, consistent with previous interagency comments in December and May,” said Robert Kopp, a co-author of the report and the director of the Institute of Earth, Ocean, and Atmospheric Sciences at Rutgers University.
+The comments received so far have been productive comments, consistent with previous interagency comments in December and May,” said Robert Kopp, a coauthor of the report and the director of the Institute of Earth, Ocean, and Atmospheric Sciences at Rutgers University.

 In early August, The New York Times reported that some government scientists worried the Trump administration would try to suppress the long-planned report.
 That story generated its own mini-kerfuffle: The Times published a draft version of the special report that it said it had obtained exclusively; in fact, that same draft version was already freely available on the Internet Archive.